vladmandic/piproxy/README.md

     interval: 10,
     tokens: 500,
   },
-  // if present, piproxy will compress all responses before sending them out
+  // if present, piproxy will compress all responses with specific brotli compression level before sending them out
   // exception is if client does not understand enhanced compression or output has already been compressed
+  // set to 0 to disable compression
-  brotli: true,
+  brotli: 5,
   // log to database in addition to a log file
   db: 'piproxy.db',
   // use geoip reverse lookups to locate requests